• Skip to primary navigation

 For ingredients and detailed instructions, refer to the recipe card below.

-Eggs: the recipe calls for large eggs.
-To separate the egg white from the yolk, take a chilled egg, and use an egg separator.
+• Eggs: the recipe calls for large eggs.
+To separate the egg white from the yolk, use a chilled egg and an egg separator.

-Flour: all-purpose flour is used to make these cookies.
+• Flour: Use all-purpose flour to make these cookies.

 A piece of the chocolate cookie with the rest of the cookies on a plate